 8.5 Your Liability for Unauthorized EFTs

-Contact us immediately if you believe that an unauthorized EFT has occurred or may occur concerning your Account, or if your Card has been lost, stolen or compromised.
-For more information, please contact us directly via the Online Banking Services or by email at firstname.lastname@example.org.
+Contact Visa immediately if you believe that an unauthorized EFT has occurred or may occur concerning your Account, or if your Card has been lost, stolen or compromised.
+Calling Visa at 1-844-909-1623 is the best way of keeping your losses to a minimum.
 Your liability for unauthorized EFTs is outlined in your Account Agreement.
 Please refer to your Account Agreement for details.